 The Company evaluated its special listing revenue arrangements in accordance with ASC 605-25, Revenue recognition-Multiple-element arrangements.
 The promotional services within a special listing program were accounted for as one combined unit of accounting, as each promotional deliverable did not have standalone value to the customer since all the deliverables were tied to the specialized theme of the campaign, and were not sold separately.
 For contractual arrangements that contain multiple special listing campaigns, the program for each campaign was accounted for as a separate unit of accounting.
 ASC 605-25 required revenues to be allocated to each unit of accounting on a relative fair value basis based on a selling price hierarchy.
 The selling price for a deliverable was based on vendor-specific objective evidence ("VSOE") if available, third party evidence ("TPE") if VSOE was not available, or best estimate of selling price ("BESP") if neither VSOE nor TPE was available.
 The Company allocated total arrangement consideration to each unit of accounting based on its relative selling price, which was determined based on its BESP for that deliverable since neither VSOE nor TPE exist.
-In determining the BESP for each deliverable, the Company considered its overall pricing model and objectives when sold separately, as well as market or competitive conditions that may impact the price at which the Company would transact if the deliverable and reassess such estimates periodically.
+In determining the BESP for each deliverable, the Company considered its overall pricing model and objectives when sold separately, as well as market or competitive conditions that may impact the price at which the Company would transact if the deliverable were sold regularly on a standalone basis.
+The Company monitored the conditions that affect its determination of selling price for each deliverable and reassess such estimates periodically.
 In accordance with ASC 250, "Accounting Changes and Error Corrections," changes in the determination of the BESP were considered a change in accounting estimate and were accounted for on a prospective basis.
 The effect of changes in the BESP on the allocation of arrangement consideration was insignificant for all periods presented.